proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 trial and error phase to find convienient APIs and data structures for Rust.

-It's no secret that sometimes you have to build your Rust code from scratch because the compiler won't let you do it the way you want.
-Another reason is when the produced HTML doesn't behave as expected.
-A third reason is that ARIA roles are not flexible enough to describe your component, so accessibility is not good enough.

-I short, the current library is called [Proxmox Yew Widget Toolkit](https://git.proxmox.com) and is the result of multiple rewrites.
+The current library is called [Proxmox Yew Widget Toolkit](https://git.proxmox.com) and is the result of multiple rewrites.
 It is flexible enought to implement larger parts of the backup server GUI, but there is still room for improvements: